DevenSmith/Python/Tiny RPG/README.md

 - A Python command-line RPG
 - A FastAPI backend
 - A React and TypeScript frontend
-- Automated tests with pytest
+- Automated backend tests with pytest and frontend tests with Vitest and React Testing Library

 The frontend loads character classes from the Python API and can create a character through the API.